Submitted by on

 FedRAMP compliance is based on National Institute of Standards and Technology (NIST) standards along with FedRAMP-specific controls.

 P-ATO is granted to CSPs that have demonstrated FedRAMP compliance.
-Following this, the partner agency can issue the ATO.
+Following that decision, the partner agency can issue the ATO.

 Who Must Comply with FedRAMP?